Cassa di Risparmio della Provincia dell'Aquila

 Cassa di Risparmio della Provincia dell'Aquila (Carispaq) was an Italian savings bank, based in L'Aquila, Abruzzo region.
 The bank was absorbed into parent company Banca Popolare dell'Emilia Romagna in 2013.

 Fondazione Cassa di Risparmio della Provincia dell'Aquila, the parent organization that the bank was spin off from in 1992, still operates as a charity organization.

 History

 Cassa di Risparmio dell'Aquila was found in 1859 in the Kingdom of the Two Sicilies.
 However, the bank was opened in 1862, the year after the unification of Italy.
 The bank was renamed into Cassa di Risparmio della Provincia dell'Aquila (Carispaq) in 1955.

 Due to Legge Amato, the organization was split into Cassa di Risparmio della Provincia dell'Aquila S.p.A. (limited company) and Fondazione Cassa di Risparmio della Provincia dell'Aquila (banking foundation) on 20 August (gazetted on 3 September).
-Banca di Roma also subscribed the capital increase of 63 billion lire, for 20% shares.
+Banca di Roma also subscribed to the capital increase of 63 billion lire, for 20% shares.
 In 1998 the minority interests was acquired by La Fondiaria Assicurazioni.